chrislaustopher/sudokuSolve/README.md

 | 0 0 7 | 0 0 0 | 1 0 2 |
 | 0 8 0 | 0 4 0 | 0 7 0 |
  -----------------------

-and the puzzle will very quickly be solved.